9536240277/AssesmentKent/README.md

 ### Installation

-For connecting with the proper database and host user need to update the dbCOnnection.js file available in backend folder
+For connecting with the proper database and host user need to update the dbConnection.js file available in backend folder

-4. Enter your databse details in dbCOnnection.js
+4. Enter your database details in dbConnection.js
    ```js
    host = 'ENTER YOUR hostname';
    user = 'ENTER YOUR username';